 Electrodeionization, also referred to as Continuous Electrodeionization (CEDI) and Continuous Deionization (CDI), is a chemical-free technology that significantly reduces ions in water.
-It utilizes cation and/or anion exchange resins that are continuously regenerated by an electrical current.
-EDI modules, also called "stacks," consist of cell pairs with each pair containing an anode at one end and a cathode at the other.
+CEDI uses cation and/or anion exchange resins that are continuously regenerated by an electrical current.
+EDI modules, also called “stacks,” consist of cell pairs with each pair containing an anode and cathode on separate sides.
 Each cell consists of a frame onto which are bonded a cation-permeable membrane on one side, and an anion-permeable membrane on the other.

 The space in the center of the cell, between the ion-selective membranes, is filled with a thin bed of ion exchange resins.
 The cells are separated from one another by a screen separator.
 The feed water entering the module is split into three parts.
 A small percentage flows over the electrodes, 65-75% of the feed passes through the resin beds in the cell, and the remainder passes along the screen separator between the cells.

 The cation and anion exchange resins capture dissolved ions in the feed water at the top of the cell.
 Electric current applied across the module pulls those ions through the ion-selective membrane towards the electrodes.
 Cations are pulled through the cation-permeable membrane towards the cathode, and anions through the anion-selective membrane towards the anode.
 These ions, however, are unable to travel all the way to their respective electrodes since they come to the adjacent ion-selective membrane which is of the opposite charge.
 This prevents further migrations of ions, which are then forced to concentrate in the space between the cells.
 This space is known as the “concentrate” channel, and the ions concentrated in this area are flushed out of the system to the drain.